-Although a TIF fee is common for local jurisdictions, staff is prioritizing a seamless integration into the existing traffic requirements process for entitlement applications.
+Although the presence of a development TIF is not uncommon for local jurisdictions, staff is prioritizing a seamless integration into the existing traffic requirements process for entitlement applications.
 With the goal of minimizing uncertainty, staff prepared a flow chart for determining which traffic analyses will be required, responses to Frequently Asked Questions (FAQs), and resources to traffic analysis guidelines to be posted on the transportation webpage for the public to access at any time.
 Developers seek to identify all expenses early as they develop a business pro forma for the development.
-Identifying traffic impact fees and analysis requirements at the time of permit application will provide a baseline expectation and reduce administrative effort for both the City and developer, and establish a best practice where developers know what to expect up front rather than waiting after the entitlement process.
+Identifying TIFs and analysis requirements at the time of permit application will provide a baseline expectation and reduce administrative effort for both the City and developer, and establish a best practice where developers know what to expect up front rather than waiting after the entitlement process.